Starting a homestead may feel like an overwhelming task.

 When Matt and I got engaged I found myself with a part time job and plenty of student debt.
 Funny enough, working only part time ended up being less of a strain on our finances than we thought it would be.

 As a side note: A few years later I worked with a woman who was working as much as possible to save for a road trip.
-She told me that all of her extra money were basically just going to convenience foods and other stuff because she was too busy to be good with her money.
+She told me that all of her extra money was basically just going to convenience foods and other stuff because she was too busy to be good with her money.

 It was hard but I realized that by working less I had time to cook from scratch, learn to DIY many things, and comparison shop so that we could save money.
 As it turns out, there really is a cost of working.